Month 12, Day 7, Monday 12:45 p.m.

 “If they know what’s good for them, they’ll get to the shelters,” a boy said.

 Sebastien wanted to snap at them all to shut up, wanted to pace back and forth, wanted to cast some magic so she could feel like she was actually doing something useful.
 She pressed her way out of the crowd and brought her Will to bear.
-Creating a Circle with her middle fingers touching her thumbs and awkwardly curling a pinky around her Conduit, she brought out a hum from deep in her chest, casting the esoteric self-calming spell that Newton, their group’s student liaison, had taught her.
+Creating a Circle with her hands flipped around so that her middle fingers touched her thumbs, with her pinky awkwardly curled around her Conduit, she brought out a hum from deep in her chest, casting the esoteric self-calming spell that Newton had taught her.

-As she forced her body to calm, she realized she’d been more agitated than she’d realized.
-Her heartbeats slowed, the stress-response chemicals burning in her blood cooled, and her muscles relaxed a little more with every deep hum.
+As she forced her body to calm, it became clear her agitation had been much stronger than she’d realized.
+Her heartbeat slowed, the stress-response chemicals burning in her blood cooled, and her muscles relaxed a little more with every deep hum.

 When she finally opened her eyes, the panic of the other students seemed a little absurd.
 ‘We’re safe.
-And even if we weren’t, there’s little that sitting around and worrying about it will do.
-If we aren’t already prepared, that won’t change in the next few hours.
+And even if we weren’t, sitting around and worrying about it won’t make us safer.
+If we aren’t already prepared, then it’s already too late.
 Best to just get on with life.’
 She didn’t have the luxury of spare time to waste.

 Newton looked up a little slowly, as if he’d been focused on the handwritten sheaf of notes in front of him, but his eyes hadn’t been moving across the page, just staring at the same spot.
 “Oh, hello, Sebastien.
 Sure, feel free to join me, as long as you don’t expect entertaining company.
 I’m afraid I’m a little…preoccupied.”
 His face was drawn, and though his posture was proper, something about his unfocused eyes spoke of deep fatigue.